sv-05/Seqana_BelgiumData_3NF_csv/Source Code/Sequence_Of_Actions.md

 SEQUENCE OF ACTIONS -

-IMPORTANT NOTE - SQL queries performed in the process are present in ".sql" file in folder "".
+IMPORTANT NOTE - SQL queries performed in the process are present in "Queries.md" file in folder "Source Code".
 Queries named as 'sql_query_1', 'sql_query_2'.... and so on.

 1. Import csv file to POSTGRE